MadddAlex/Todo-App/README.md

 # TodoApp

 Todo App where you can add active tasks, edit its description and mark it as archived.
 Archived tasks can be viewed as well and eventually deleted.
+API endpoints and CRUD functions are done in Laravel

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.